“The staff were easy to talk and relate to.”

 Learn More About SSP's Middle School Summer Program

-There are two sessions for middle school only groups.
+There is one session for middle school only groups.

 View the current availability.